JoaoWorkspace/JobFinder/README.md

 ## Contact

-For any inquiries or issues, please contact [Your Name](mailto:your.email@example.com).
+For any inquiries or issues, please contact [JoaoWorkspace](mailto:joao.workspace@gmail.com).